 As with question six, you’ll need to use the STAR – Situation, Task, Action, Result – approach to structure your answer.

-It can also be a great way to showcase yourself as a team player.
+This question can be a great way to showcase yourself as a team player.
 Think to use an example that shows how you contributed to wider team or company efforts, and left a legacy.

 8. How would you like to see your career develop?

-This is your chance to show your ambition and awareness of potential career paths you could take.
+This is your cue to show your ambition and awareness of the potential career paths you could take.

 If you can, come up with an answer that aligns your career plan with the role – and company – you’re applying for.
-And, if you want to go a step further, use this as leverage to demonstrate your suitability for the position and your enthusiasm for working at that particular company.
+Then use this as leverage to demonstrate how perfect you are for the position, and why you’d be excited to work there.

 9. How can we help you with your career goals?

-Your answer to this question will be on the same lines as your response to question eight.
+Your answer to this interview question will be similar to question eight.

-Remember that it’s important for you to show the value you could bring to the company, as well as how the role at that particular company fits in with your long-term career development plan.
+Remember that it’s important to show the value you could bring to the company, as well as how the role fits in with your long-term career development plan.

-Demonstrating this awareness will immediately show whether the company is a good fit for you, and whether you’ll take the role seriously.
+Demonstrating this awareness will immediately show that the company is a good fit for you, and that you’ll take the role seriously.

 10. What are your salary expectations (and why do you want that much)?

 This is not a trick question.
-This is your chance to be honest, transparent and show awareness of your worth.
+Be honest, transparent and show awareness of your worth.

 Always come to the interview with two salary amounts in mind: the one you’re aiming for, and the lowest one you’d consider walking away with.
-That way, if the interview turns into a salary negotiation discussion, you can ensure you won’t get cornered into accepting any amount you’re unhappy with.
+That way, if the interview turns into a salary negotiation, you won’t get cornered into accepting any amount you’re unhappy with.